tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ### Allowing your Hostname
 Django provides a useful security feature which will only accept requests from particular, *allowed* hosts.
 By only allowing specified domains to be served by your web server, this reduces the chance that your app could be part [HTTP Host Header attack](https://www.acunetix.com/blog/articles/automated-detection-of-host-header-attacks/).
 If you were to load and view your application now, you would encounter a `DisallowedHost` exception stopping your app from loading.

 This is a simple problem to fix, and involves a change in your project's `settings.py` module.
 First, work out your app's URL on PythonAnywhere.
 For a basic account, this will be `rangodemo2019.pythonanywhere.com`, where `rangodemo2019` is replaced with your PythonAnywhere username.
 It's a good idea to edit this file locally (on your own computer), then `git add`, `git commit` and `git push` your changes to your Git repository, before downloading the changes to your PythonAnywhere account.
-Alternatively, you can edit the file directly on PythonAnywhere by editing the file in the Web interface's files component -- or using a text editor in the terminal, like `nano` or `vi`.
+Alternatively, you can edit the file directly on PythonAnywhere by editing the file in the web interface's files component -- or using a text editor in the terminal, like `nano` or `vi`.

 With this information, open your project's `settings.py` module and locate the `ALLOWED_HOSTS` list, which by default will be empty (and found near the top of the file).
 Add a string with your PythonAnywhere URL into that list -- such that it now looks like the following example.